 Granite Bay home prices are not only among the most expensive in California, but Granite Bay real estate also consistently ranks among the most expensive in America.

-Granite Bay is a decidedly white-collar town, with fully 90.15% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Granite Bay is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Granite Bay who work in management occupations (18.40%), sales jobs (15.29%), and office and administrative support (11.71%).
+Granite Bay is a decidedly white-collar town, with fully 89.91% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Granite Bay is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Granite Bay who work in management occupations (19.11%), sales jobs (14.50%), and healthcare (12.20%).

 Also of interest is that Granite Bay has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.69% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Granite Bay telecommute to their jobs.
+Overall, about 11.04% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Granite Bay is a great place for families with children to consider.
 First of all, many other families with children live here, making Granite Bay a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Granite Bay has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Granite Bay’s overall crime rate is lower than average for the country.